Measurelab/gtm-dl-guide/README.md

 ## Enhanced Ecommerce

-We chose to have all EE actions sent as events to provide a simple, unified approach which will prevent conflicts with some values being declared and some being pushed etc.
+All EE actions are being sent as events to provide a simple, unified approach which will prevent conflicts with some values being declared and some being pushed etc.

 ### [Transactions](/ec-transaction.js)